xsnpdngv/libstk/README.md

 ### Compile

-The compiler have to know where to find this header if not in a standard location.
+The compiler have to know where to find the header if not in a standard location.
 The option `-I` can be used to let it know.

 ```bash